01-edu/public/subjects/java/checkpoints/circular-linkedlist/README.md

 - `size()`: to return the size of the list.

 Define these methods in an interface called `LinkedList`, and implement this interface in a class that you will create.
 Additionally, add a private method `next(Node node)` in your class that will be used in the other methods.
 This method should print the message "Go to next node" each time it is called.
+If the index is over the size then you have to keep going using `next` method to achieve the given index

 ### Explanation